Colorectal cancer affects the large intestines.

 As a colon or rectal cancer patient, you may be responsive to several different drugs or combinations.

-Call us at 1-800-542-4357 or contact us via email so we can help you select the most effective and least toxic drug regimen as you confront your cancer.
+Call us at 1-800-542-4357 or contact us via email so we can help you select the most effective and least toxic drug regimen for treating your cancer.

 I was diagnosed with Stage 4 Colon Cancer in late August 2013.
 On September 4, 2013, I was scheduled for surgery to remove the large tumor in my lower colon.